gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Build Dashboard Plugin

-The Build Dashboard plugin adds a task to projects to generate a build dashboard html report which contains references to all reports that were generated during the build.
+Thanks to a contribution from Marcin Erdmann, a new `build-dashboard` plugin has been added.
+This plugin adds a task to projects to generate a build dashboard HTML report which contains references to all reports that were generated during the build.
 In the following example, the `build-dashboard` plugin is added to a project which has also the `groovy` and the `codenarc` plugin applied:

 	apply plugin: 'groovy'
     apply plugin: 'build-dashboard'